tinymce/tinymce-react/README.md

 ## About

-This package is a thin wrapper around `tinymce` to make it easier to use in an
+This package is a thin wrapper around `tinymce` to make it easier to use in a React application.

+For some quick demos, check out the [storybook](https://tinymce.github.io/tinymce-react/).

 ## Installation
 ```sh